pingidentity/pingdirectory-go-client/configurationapi/docs/AddTextAccessLogFieldBehaviorRequest.md

 NewAddTextAccessLogFieldBehaviorRequestWithDefaults instantiates a new AddTextAccessLogFieldBehaviorRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBehaviorName

-`func (o *AddTextAccessLogFieldBehaviorRequest) GetBehaviorName() string`

-GetBehaviorName returns the BehaviorName field if non-nil, zero value otherwise.

-### GetBehaviorNameOk

-`func (o *AddTextAccessLogFieldBehaviorRequest) GetBehaviorNameOk() (*string, bool)`

-GetBehaviorNameOk returns a tuple with the BehaviorName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBehaviorName

-`func (o *AddTextAccessLogFieldBehaviorRequest) SetBehaviorName(v string)`

-SetBehaviorName sets BehaviorName field to given value.

 ### GetSchemas